-- Income details are not updated for most non-rebated households. - From April 2020, eligible applicants were registered for both the PH and SOMIH programs.
-These applicants are reported only in the SOMIH waitlist data - Housing SA did not supply the 'dwelling history' file for 2020-21, which includes the variables necessary for the calculation of turnaround time.
+- Income details are not updated for most non-rebated households.
+In 2021- 22, South Australia reported an increase in the collection and reliability of incomes for non-rebated households. - Housing SA did not supply the 'dwelling history' file for 2021-22, which includes the variables necessary for the calculation of turnaround time.